Migrate from WordPress and import your content to Ghost with this guide

 The Ghost Concierge team, at your service

 Let us handle the WordPress migration for you!
 This migration is included when you make an annual payment on the Ghost(Pro) Creator, Team, or Business plans.
-Send an email to firstname.lastname@example.org to learn more and get started.
+Learn more about the Concierge service.

 With our WordPress Export Plugin you can smoothly move your content from WordPress to Ghost.
 In this guide we’ll show you how to export your content from WordPress, import it into a Ghost site, and take care of important details along the way.

 Keep in mind that a migration from WordPress will not include custom fields, metadata, shortcodes, custom post types & taxonomies, or binary files.
 Just posts, pages, text, and images.

 The Export to Ghost plugin exports posts, pages, tags, authors and images from WordPress sites.
 Once you’ve imported your content from WordPress to Ghost, you’ll benefit from a suite of native features for all of the functionality you’re used to, without the need for additional plugins or downloads.
 Plus, if you want to connect all of your existing tools, we have hundreds of integrations to support that too.

 Installing the plugin

 Log into your WordPress site and navigate to Plugins using the sidebar menu.
 Click Add New and use the search field in the top right corner to search for Ghost Export, or you can follow this direct link to the plugin.
 You’ll know it’s the right plugin if the author is Ghost Foundation.
 Click Install Now and then Activate.